3 steps to successfully working with an editor

-The first step to a great editing experience is choosing the right editor in the first place.
+The first step to successfully working with an editor is choosing the right editor in the first place.

 Most editors focus on either non-fiction or fiction.
-But many specialise even further, including by service, subject area, medium or genre, so finding one who’s experienced in your type of writing is crucial.
+But many specialise even further, including by service, subject area, medium or genre, so finding one who has experience in your type of writing is crucial.